Probing imbalanced Weyl nodes in two-dimensional anisotropic Weyl semimetal via optical conductivity: Floquet engineering SD system

 and

-Which are numerically plotted in Fig.~\ref{fig:irradiated_drude}.
+Which are numerically plotted in Fig.~(\ref{fig:irradiated_drude}).
 For the non-tilted case ($v_t=0$ and shown by blue), the Drude conductivity completely vanishes as long as $\mu$ lies inside the gap.
-In contrast to this, for the case of tilted SD system (as shown by red), at charge neutrality point the Drude conductivity is finite in both component which is due to tilt induced non zero velocity and DOS.
-A slight anomaly between two components are attributed to the difference in group velocities $v_x$ and $v_y$.
+In contrast to this, for the case of tilted SD system (as shown by red), at the charge neutrality point, the Drude conductivity is finite in both components which is due to tilt induced non-zero velocity and DOS.
+A slight anomaly between two components is attributed to the difference in group velocities $v_x$ and $v_y$.